scientific big data

 Scientific research and consulting for materials informatics

-Materials informatics is a junction of materials science and computer science, focusing on the data processing and analytics for the new materials.
-This includes the advanced software development, database-driven simulations, and automatic screening of the scientific data.
+Materials informatics is a junction of materials science and computer science, focused on the data processing and analytics for the new materials.
+This includes the advanced software development, database-driven simulations, and automated screening of the scientific data.

 - computational research for perspective materials,